Wu-Haonan/Graph_Mining_Project/README.md

-Previous methods depend on the known information of V, D, and J sequences, they first map sequence of repertoire to reference and then determine the class of V and J genes.
-Then combining more biological knowledge to infer the clonal lineage of repertoire.
-In this course project, I try to build a denovo pipeline i.e. employing the sequence distance and calling graph-clustering algorithm (we choose [Leidan](https://leidenalg.readthedocs.io/en/stable/intro.html) here).
+Previous methods depend on the known information of V, D, and J sequences; they first map sequences in the repertoire to the reference and then determine the class of V and J genes.
+Then, combining more biological knowledge to infer the clonal lineage of the repertoire.
+In this course project, I try to build a de novo pipeline, i.e., employing the sequence distance and calling a graph-clustering algorithm (we choose [Leidan](https://leidenalg.readthedocs.io/en/stable/intro.html) here).
 The details can be found in the following section.

 ## Ground Truth

-1. The original VDJ sequences are stored  `./data/PRJNA324093_Dnr4_10k.fasta`
+1. The original VDJ sequences are stored in `./data/PRJNA324093_Dnr4_10k.fasta`

 2. ImmunoTools (https://immunotools.github.io/immunotools/) is used to align and analyze VDJ sequences.
 The results are stored in `./Alignment_results`.
 The output we focused on is `compressed_cdr3s.fasta`, which shows all the CDR3 sequences, counts, and corresponding V, J genes.

-3. Run `./clonal_lineage` to generate the ground truth of classification in csv file `ground_truth.csv`.
-Based on following rules.
+3. Run `./clonal_lineage` to generate the ground truth of classification in the CSV file `ground_truth.csv`.
+Based on the following rules.

-   a. they have same CDR3 length,
+   a. they have the same CDR3 length,
    b. the Hamming distance between their nucleotide sequences is below 10%
-   c. they represent VDJ sequences with identical V and J genes ( Ignore gene alleles).
+   c.
+They represent VDJ sequences with identical V and J genes (ignoring gene alleles).

 ## Pipeline

 ### All-vs-all alignment

 We call [EdLib](https://martinsos.github.io/edlib/) to implement all-vs-all global alignment.
-If two string have edit distance $\leq 40$, the two nodes will have an edge and assign the distance as weight for the edge.
+If two strings have edit distance $\leq 40$, the two nodes will have an edge and assign the distance as weight for the edge.

 ### Leiden cluster

-We call Leiden algorithms to implement cluster and output the results in `Leiden_cluster.csv`.
+We call Leiden algorithms to implement clustering and output the results in `Leiden_cluster.csv`.

 ### Evaluate